vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-1.md

 Key Characteristics of generic figure above:

 - a message can be read by only one consumer
-- 1 or more consumer can consume messages in the queue
+- 1 or more consumer(s) can consume messages in the queue
 - once the message is read, it disappears from the queue

-**Publish Subscribe** are messages persisted into a topic
+**Publish-Subscribe** are messages persisted into a topic

 ![Publish Subscribe](assets/pub-sub.png)